llee0123/homebridge-gogogate2/README.md

 This plugin will add your doors connected to gogogate to homekit.
 It can update in the background so that openning / closing outside home app can trigger your automations.
 It will also display battery sensor and temperature from your wireless sensors.

+## Modifications to make GogoGate2 work with iSmartGate Pro
+First, the reason for this update is because iSmartGate Pro will not maintain an active HomeKit connection.
+However, the webservice is fine.

+- Login grabs a webtoken (which seems to expire after 1hr)
+- If the gate open fails, try login 1 more time, and call gate open again

 ## Installation

 1. Install Homebridge using: `npm install -g homebridge`